HTML forms are created using the

 <form> tag, which takes two main attributes:

 action specifies the URL of the page that processes the form.
-It is required.
 The

-get.
-A basic form tag is shown below:
+get (default value).
+A form tag example is shown below:

 <form method="post" action="Register.cfm"> <!--form fields go here--> </form>